coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/coder-api.md

 ## Overview

 The Coder plugin makes it easy to bring the entire Coder API into your Backstage deployment.
+This guide covers how to get it set up so that you can start accessing Coder from Backstage.

 Note: this covers the main expected use cases with the plugin.
 For more information and options on customizing your Backstage deployment further, see our [Advanced API guide](./coder-api-advanced.md).